 Does anyone know what's going on with the Microsoft Surface Studio 3?
 Microsoft was expected to release the Surface Studio 3 (according to Windows Central) in 2022.
 However, due to the pandemic and global chip shortage, plans to release the device were postponed.
 With that said, the Surface Studio 3 may (and we strongly emphasize may) see the light of day in 2022.

 It has been a long time since we've heard any rumblings about the Surface Studio 3.
 Here are all of the current rumors and a few educated guesses about when the device will be released, what it might cost, and what changes could be coming with the as-yet-unannounced model.

 The 28-inch Surface Studio is the biggest member of Microsoft's Surface family of tablets, 2-in-1s and laptops, boasting an impressive look that marries the all-in-one design with the most comfortable touchscreen for drawing we've ever seen.

-With an impressive display that supports touch, pen and even the Surface Dial, along with an impressive dual-hinge design that lets the monitor adjust to a low angle for comfortable drawing, the Surface Studio has earned its place among the best computers available for serious creatives.
+With an impressive display that supports touch, pen and even the Surface Dial, along with a solid dual-hinge design that lets the monitor adjust to a low angle for comfortable drawing, the Surface Studio has earned its place among the best computers available for serious creatives.
 Powerful hardware and strong performance make it a worthwhile choice for any professional users.
 And the whole thing is wrapped in a sleek, beautiful design that is at once simple and sophisticated, both technically and in its stylings.

 Microsoft Surface Studio 3 release date

 The first version of the Surface Studio launched in late 2016, and the follow-up Surface Studio 2 launched in November of 2018.
 Going by that 2-year cadence, the Surface Studio 3 should have been released in 2020, but as we said up top, the ongoing global pandemic and semiconductor shortage put a damper on that.